- Publications and resources

 Drone delivery systems

-Wing have been testing drone delivery in Australia since 2014, refining their aircraft and systems.
-Over the past 18 months, Wing has delivered food, small household items and over the counter chemist products more than 3000 times.
+Wing have been testing drone delivery in Australia since 2014 and has made over 3000 deliveries of food, small household items and over the counter chemist products.

-Following an assessment of the safety case, we have permitted Wing to operate over North Canberra and in closer proximity to a person, than our regulations would normally permit.
+Following assessment of the safety case, we have permitted Wing to operate in closer proximity to a person than our regulations normally permit.

-The system is automated—however a licensed drone pilot is always at the helm.
+Wing's delivery system is automated – however a licensed drone pilot is always at the helm.

 - Monday to Saturday from 7am to 8pm